Too Much Chlorine in Your Hot Tub - How to Reduce Chlorine Levels in a Hot Tub

 How Long Does It Take To Lower Chlorine In Hot Tubs?

-After using your test strip to confirm you have lots of sanitizer floating on your hot tub, your next line of action will determine how long it'll take before you can have a nice, warm soak.
+After using your test strip to confirm there is lots of sanitizer floating in the hot tub, the next step will determine how long it'll take before you can have a nice, warm soak.
 Whatever method you choose depends on the level of chloramines you have in your hot tub water.

-Regardless of what method you use, you'll need to be certain the chlorine level is balanced (1-3 ppm).
-Use your test kit to get it tested before going for a swim.
+Regardless of what method you use, you'll need to ensure the chlorine level is balanced (1-3 ppm).
+Ensure the water is tested using a test kit before entering the tub.
 Generally, it should take anywhere from 1 hour to 48 hours for the chlorine to dissipate completely.
 If you decide to shock your hot tub, it'll take about 24 to 48 hours to reduce the chlorine level.

 Yes, chlorine is naturally used to kill germs and bacteria in hot tub water, spa water and pool water.
 However, excess levels of sanitizers like bromine and chlorine cause damage to not just your health but your tub as well.
 If you happen to over-chlorinate your tub by mistake, many options are available to filter out the excess chlorine.